The experiences which a child has at home can have an important influence on that child's success at school. What is most important?

 Read, Read, Read!

-1. Read aloud to your child approximately 10 minutes every day.
-Record books on reading lists for our
+Read aloud to your child approximately 10 minutes every day.
+Use paper form or Record books on digital reading lists here.

 What is the MOST important part of your child's Kindergarten Homework?